Chick92/ugv_block_V_instructions/README.md

 ##### Vokoscreen

 Vokoscreen is a Linux screen capture application.
+This is useful if you wish to record a video of the UGV's PoV (Point of View) camera.

 ##### VLC